How I Travel - The Meaning Behind It's How I Travel - Authentic travel philosophy featuring exploration and growth mindset

 Explore and Grow

-If you have read the about me page or even skimmed the Instagram profile, you may know that I, Jay, have traveled for many years around the United States and Canada and within the last 4 or 5 years have started growing the exploration well past the North American borders.
+If you have read the about me page or even skimmed the Instagram profile or other social platforms, you may know that I, Jay, have traveled for many years around the United States and Canada and within the last 4 or 5 years have started growing the exploration well past the North American borders.
 I have always had a love for travel and everything that comes along with it.
 Airplanes (including airports), trains, roadways, maps, public transit, and so on.

 About a decade ago I took a job that allowed me to travel nearly every corner of North America.
 Amanda (my wife) and I would then use all of our time off taking my earned miles, setting off to see the world.
 We quickly learned that while resorts are nice, our preference most of the time became an Airbnb or basic hotel in less visited areas.